Thinning young plants gives them the room they need to grow bigger and stronger. And most people have a hard time with this common garden task.

 Onions and other root plants need frequent thinning.
 Other plants, such as leeks and beans, perform better without thinning at all.
 Large, spreading plants, such as pumpkins, need to be thinned out leaving a single plant every 2 or 3 feet!
 To understand the best way to thin each type of plant, check your seed packets.
 That information is usually printed on the label.
 Use it.
 They know what they’re talking about.
 If the seed packet is no longer available, look it up online or ask me in the Comments section.
 You can often calculate spacing needs based on the expected mature size of each plant.

-If you really can’t bring yourself to toss out healthy seedlings, you can always plant individual seeds in peat pots, cell trays, or egg shell halves, or any other item that will hold a small seedling until it can be transplanted.
+If you really can’t bring yourself to toss out healthy seedlings, you can always plant individual seeds in peat pots, cell trays, or any other item that will hold a small seedling until it can be transplanted.
 Of course, this method means extra work in other ways, but it does eliminate the need for thinning.

 Do your garden plants a favor and don’t procrastinate thinning!